 We further evaluated fine-tuning performance to assess how well FMCIB adapts pretrained representations to specific downstream tasks.
 Closely following the fine-tuning setup of \citeauthor{wald2024openmind}~\cite{wald2024openmind}, we observe improvements for brain, soft-tissue, and head–neck tumors, but no gain for breast, kidney, or liver datasets.
 This highlights that the effectiveness of fine-tuning is highly dataset-dependent and that no single configuration generalizes universally without extensive hyperparameter optimization.
 Nevertheless, overall fine-tuning performance still falls short of \emph{TomoGraphView}.
 In this study, we focused exclusively on finetuning large-scale pretrained $3$D models, as transfer learning has consistently demonstrated superior performance over training from scratch, particularly in medical image classification tasks where labeled data is often scarce.
 Existing studies show that leveraging prior knowledge from large-scale datasets enables faster convergence and improved generalization to domain-specific medical data~\cite{tajbakhsh2016convolutional}.

-In summary, the results from Sections~\ref{subsec:frozen_backbones} and~\ref{subsec:model_finetuning} highlight the added value of combining $2$D foundation models with advanced volume-slicing and feature-aggregation strategies.
+In summary, our results highlight the added value of combining $2$D foundation models with advanced volume-slicing and feature-aggregation strategies.
 We therefore position \emph{TomoGraphView} as a key component toward bridging the gap until fully native $3$D foundation models become available for medical image analysis.